jcbendernh/copilot-chat-history-fabric/README.md

 # Copilot Conversation Chat History

 ## Overview
 For many Copilot Studio makers and administrators, pulling conversation transcript data from Dataverse and navigating Application Insights and Azure Log Analytics can be challenging.

 To address this, I created this repository, which allows you to easily view your Copilot conversation history in a Power BI report within a Fabric Workspace.

-Below are sample screenshots.
+Below are sample screenshots of the report.

 ![Conversation Summary](img/conversationsummary.png)
 ![Conversation Detail](img/conversationdetail.png)